So let's talk Intel and support squadrons.

 Changing topics a bit, the 2 blue dice against squadrons are competent (but not great), and the Counter 2 attempts to make it so there's less of a reason to attack the Intel squadron.
 Having played against it, though, the minute the Intel goes down, the squadron blob hits SIGNIFICANT problems.
 It's worth any amount of Counter against your squadrons if you can take out the Intel.
 So how do you keep the Intel alive?
 Escort squadrons.
-We'll talk about squadron group composition in this series of posts, now that we've hit Intel.
+We talk about squadron group composition in this series of posts, now that we've hit Intel.
 You're really paying for the Intel ability, though, and the 2 blue dice are just icing on the Heavy cake.
 Mmmm, heavy cake....

 |How does she cost 1 point LESS than Dengar but does so much more?|